 Here are some of the things you can do to boost your child’s writing skills before starting kindergarten:

-• Notice letters in signs and texts your son sees every day.
+- Notice letters in signs and texts your child sees every day.

-• Play I Spy drawing games by asking him to draw something he is seeing.
+- Play I Spy drawing games by asking them to draw something they are seeing.

-• When in the playground, invite your little one to make letter and shapes in the sand using his finger.
+- When in the playground, invite your little one to make letter shapes in the sand using their finger.

-• Have your kid make strings of playdough and then help him to make the vowels.
+- Have your child make strings of play-dough and then help them make the vowels.
 Spend some time making the sounds of each letter.

-• Give him plenty of opportunities to interact with writing tools and hold them appropriately using his middle finger, index and thumb.
+- Give them plenty of opportunities to interact with writing tools and hold them appropriately using their middle finger, index, and thumb.